ttaomae/time-calc/README.md

 ### Command Line
-To use the command line tool, simply provide a valid expression.
+The command line tool has three modes of operation.
+First, there is single expression mode where you provide an expression as command line arguments.
 Depending on your shell, you may need to escape or quote certain characters, or you can just quote the entire expression.
 However, for simplicity, the following examples will not do this.
 ```bash
 $ time-calc 9.8 + 7.6 - 5.4 * 3.2 / 1.1
 1.690909091